sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

     </div>
 </div>
 <div class="caption">
-    Figure 9: The two elementary steps in sparse AD: (a) sparsity pattern detection, (b) coloring of the sparsity pattern.
+    Figure 9: The two elementary steps in ASD: (a) sparsity pattern detection, (b) coloring of the sparsity pattern.
 </div>

 The solution to this problem is shown in Figure 9: